raspberrypilearning/custom-pi-desktop/en/step_2.md

 You can also use one of the following methods to specify colours:

 - **Hue/Saturation/Value**: The **Hue** gives the **colour** (from 0 to 359), the **Saturation** gives the **amount** of the colour, and the **Value** gives the **brightness** of the colour.
 Scratch 3 uses a similar approach to specify colours.
-- **Red/Green/Blue (RGB)**: Specify the amount of **red, green, and blue** (from 0 to 255) that are **mixed** to produce the colour.
-Colours for display on a computer screen are often specified using RGB because each pixel (dot on the screen) combines these three colours to produce the colour that you see.
+- **Red/Green/Blue (RGB)**: RGB values specify the amount of **red, green, and blue** (from 0 to 255) that are **mixed** to produce the colour.
+Colours for display on a computer screen are often specified using RGB values because each pixel (dot on the screen) combines these three colours to produce the colour that you see.
 - **Hex**: Hex colour codes start with a **#** (hash) symbol and then have **three pairs of numbers** to represent the amount of **red, green, and blue**.
 The characters use the digits **0-9** then the letters **A–F** (to represent 10-15).
 This is called **hexadecimal** (**hex** for short.)
 This means that in two characters, you can represent 16 x 16 = 256 different values for each colour.
 Hex colours are widely used on the internet.

 Using the colour ring and triangle to enter colours is easier for humans, but it's easier for computers to store colours as numbers.
 Working with numbers also makes it easy for us to use exactly the same colour in different places.